Syria strikes kill 14 Iranian, allied fighters: monitor

-Iranian-backed militias and their allies command a significant presence in eastern Syria south of the Euphrates Valley.
+Iranian-backed militias and their their allies command a significant presence in eastern Syria south of the Euphrates Valley.
 The region lies close to the Iraqi border.

 Israel has launched hundreds of strikes in Syria since the start of the civil war in 2011, targeting government troops, allied Iranian forces and Hezbollah fighters.